It all started with this tweet from Louise Cohen, recapping something Douglas Hegley said in a session at Museums and the Web 2019:

 But if everyone is interpreting "contributing to the museum's success" in a personal way, there's going to be a ton of hand-slapping.— Koven J. Smith (@5easypieces) April 5, 2019

-And at the same time, there needs to be enough flexibility in what such contributions look like so that an organization remains dynamic.— black cats & black tracksuits cross my path (@mimosaishere) April 5, 2019
+And at the same time, there needs to be enough flexibility in what such contributions look like so that an organization remains dynamic.— the fold in the square (@mimosaishere) April 5, 2019

 I think more emphasis can be given to soft skills: collaboration, training, mentoring - helping someone understand the backgrounds we have.